A Simple Streaming Bit-parallel Algorithm for Swap Pattern Matching: Introduction

-In 2008 Iliopoulos and Rahman~\cite{newModel} came up with the first efficient solution to \SM without using FFT and introduced a new graph theoretic approach to model the problem.
+In 2008 Iliopoulos and Rahman~\cite{newModel} introduced a new graph theoretic approach to model the \SM problem and came up with the first efficient solution to \SM without using FFT (we show it to be incorrect).
 Their algorithm based on bit parallelism runs in $\O((t+p)\log p)$ time if the pattern length is similar to the word-size of the target machine.
-One year later Cantone and Faro~\cite{CS} presented the \CS algorithm solving \SM in~$\O(t)$ time and~$\O(|\ALF|)$ space, assuming that the pattern length is similar to the word-size in the target machine.
+One year later Cantone and Faro~\cite{CS} presented a dynamic programming algorithm named \CS solving \SM in~$\O(t)$ time and~$\O(|\ALF|)$ space, assuming that the pattern length is similar to the word-size in the target machine.
 In the same year Campanelli et al.~\cite{BCS} enhanced the \CS algorithm using notions from Backward directed acyclic word graph matching algorithm and named the new algorithm \BCS.
 This algorithm also assumes short pattern length.
 Although \BCS has $\O(|\ALF|)$ space and $\O(tp)$ time complexity, which is worse than that of \CS, it improves the real-world performance.

 In 2013 Faro~\cite{automata} presented a new model to solve \SM using reactive automata and also presented a new algorithm with $\O(t)$ time complexity assuming short patterns.
-The same year Chedid~\cite{Chedid} improved the dynamic programming solution by Cantone and Faro~\cite{CS} which results in simpler algorithms and implementations.
+The same year Chedid~\cite{Chedid} reformulated the dynamic programming solution by Cantone and Faro~\cite{CS} which results in more intuitive algorithms.
 In 2014 a minor improvement by Fredriksson and Giaquinta~\cite{Fredriksson2014} appeared, yielding slightly (at most factor $|\ALF|$) better asymptotic time complexity (and also slightly worse space complexity) for special cases of patterns.
-The same year Ahmed et al.~\cite{revisited} took a new look on \SM using ideas from the algorithm by Iliopoulos and Rahman~\cite{newModel}.
-They devised two algorithms named \SMI and \SMII which both run in $\O(t)$ for short pattern, which utilize the so-called graph theoretical approach to \SM.
-Unfortunately, these algorithms contain a fatal flaw, as we show in this paper.
+The same year Ahmed et al.~\cite{revisited} took ideas of the algorithm by Iliopoulos and Rahman~\cite{newModel} and devised two algorithms named \SMI and \SMII which both run in $\O(t)$ for short patterns, but bear the same error as the original algorithm.

 Another remarkable effort related to \SM is to actually count the number of swaps needed to match the pattern at the location~\cite{Amir2002}.
-This is more often studied with an extra operation of changing characters allowed~\cite{Amir,Dombb2010,Lipsky2010}.
+This is more often studied with an extra operation of character change allowed~\cite{Amir,Dombb2010,Lipsky2010}.

-\subsubsection{Our Contribution}
+\subsubsection{Our Contribution.}

-We describe a fatal flaw in \SMI and \SMII algorithms proposed by Ahmed et al.~\cite{revisited}.
-The flaw is actually already present in the algorithm introduced by Iliopoulos and Rahman~\cite{newModel}.